disnoca/MyZipper/README.md

 ## TODO
 General:
-- errors codes and ways to handle them
+- detect errors and corruption, cancel program, and show error popup

 Zipper:

 Zip info:

 Unzipper:
-- skip directories if they already exist
 - ask user if he wants to overwrite on file creation conflict

 Other programs: